publicdocs/uscode/assets/md/titles/usc07/us/usc/t7/ch17/m__us_usc_t7_s428.md

  __Codification__

 Section, [act June 4, 1956, ch.
-355][/us/act/1956-06-04/ch355], title V, § 503, [70 Stat.
+355, title V][/us/act/1956-06-04/ch355/tV], § 503, [70 Stat.
 240][/us/stat/70/240], related to options to purchase lands and was superseded by [section 428a of this title][/us/usc/t7/s428a].
 Similar provisions were contained in the following prior appropriation acts:

     [May 23, 1955, ch.
 43][/us/act/1955-05-23/ch43], title V, § 503, [69 Stat.
 63][/us/stat/69/63].